Code-Institute-Submissions/Milestone-Project-167/README.md

 - Confirm each nav link brings one to the desired section

 Test case results for each browser:
-- Google chrome
+- Google chrome - All nav elements took the page to the desired section, this was a pass.
-- Microsoft edge
+- Microsoft edge - All nav elements took the page to the desired section, this was a pass.
-- Mozilla firefox
+- Mozilla firefox - All nav elements took the page to the desired section, this was a pass.

 #### TC4